spatts14/Xenium_5k_analysis_pipeline/README.md

 ### Annotation & Cell Type Identification

 Goal: Assign biological meaning to clusters.

+Annotation is the process of assigning biological meaning to clusters.
+This typically equates to assigning a cell type identification to each clusters. is the process of identifying the cell types present in the data.
+Choosing the number of clusters can be challenging and can be seen as more of an art than a science.
+It is important to choose the number of clusters that best represents the data and the biological question being asked.
+More information on how to choose the number of clusters can be found in the [scRNAseq best practices](https://www.sc-best-practices.org/cellular_structure/clustering.html).

+Steps:

 - Compute differentially expressed genes for each cluster
 - Visualize cluster marker genes